 Why interest rates are climbing

-Most U.S. credit cards are tied to the prime rate, and when the federal funds rate changes, the prime rate typically changes the same amount.
+Most U.S. credit cards are tied to the prime rate, and when the federal funds rate changes, the prime rate typically changes by the same amount.

 Lenders are free to set APRs on new cards as they wish and technically aren’t required to change the APRs when a card’s base rate changes.
 (On the other hand, lenders are required to match changes to the prime rate on open credit card accounts that are contractually tied to it.)
-Historically, most lenders do revise the APRs they advertise when the card’s base rate changes.
+Historically, most issuers do revise the APRs they advertise when the card’s base rate changes.

 Since then, most new cards included in this rate report continued to advertise the same APRs throughout the pandemic.
 As a result, the national average card APR hardly budged for nearly two years, remaining within a rounding distance of 16 percent for nearly 24 months.